BiaChacon/weather-api/README.md

 ## ℹ️ About

 API Restful to obtain data temperature and humidity from the website [The Weather Channel](https://weather.com/), using stack with Python and Flask.
+And send to the [prediction service](https://github.com/BiaChacon/prediction-service).

 ---